stephenjohnlimb/boot/CockroachDB.md

 ```

 ### That'll do for the time being
-I'll probably define a whole load of tables in the future and try using Spring JPA to access them.
+I'll probably define a whole load of tables in the future.